Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Roles.md

 # Roles

+Primary domains:
+- Registry
+- Operations
+- Ledger

+Primary activities:
+- Documentation (in the above three domains)
+- Validator engagemont

+---
+- Documentation
+- Find and articulate the group(s) for sign off
+- Tracking and reporting to the rest of the org
+- Revs recieving output Thursday for Friday sign off
+- What work is involed in regards to external partnerships to be able to create educational resources and documentation (Validator engagement and MGMT as well)?
+- Scope, deliverables and milestones
+- Roles; Gijs focusing on cohort - focused on learning resources; I'm gonna help him with whatever he needs
+---

 Core assumption:
 > The Regen ledger intends to serve people and planet by harnessing markets, science and technology.